artefactual/atom-docs/dev-manual/api/api-intro.rst

 ..
 TIP::

    Setting not taking effect?
-In some cases, a system administator with access to the command-line may have to restart your webserver and php5-fpm for the changes to take effect.
+In some cases, a system administator with access to the command-line may have to restart your webserver and php-fpm for the changes to take effect.
 We also recommend clearing the application cache.
 If you are using our recommended installation configuration (see:
    :ref:`installation-linux`) such as Nginx for your web server, you can restart